Best Bedding for a Chicken Coop

 Let's sum things up!

-Various bedding materials can be found in stores, farm shops, or your backyard but always look for the best option for your flock.
+Various bedding materials can be found in stores, farm shops, or in your backyard but always look for the best option for your flock.
 Some need more replacing (hence: more work) or are more expensive.
-Whatever works for your neighbors’ chickens may not work for yours.
+Whatever works for your neighbors' chickens may not work for yours.
 Try out a few options and choose the best bedding for your flock when in doubt.